 Students wishing to make any changes to their degree date, including finishing elsewhere are able to ask questions and request their record to be changed through DUST.

-Note: A student may not graduate with an Incomplete (INC) on the transcript.
+- A degree may not be conferred with an Incomplete (INC) on the transcript.

 More information can be found in the Grading Guidelines section of the courses of study.

 Prorated tuition is a University policy.
 Visit the University Registrar's website for the conditions that must be met in order for undergraduate students to be considered for prorated tuition.